charliemeyer2000/website2/README.md

 This is the second iteration of my [personal website](https://charliemeyer.xyz).
+The repo to my first ever website is [here](https://github.com/charliemeyer2000/website).

 ## Stack